ashruk00/viridien-ml-assignment/README.md

-# Phase 1 — Public
-Minimal mock API and multi-turn demo interactions for ticket triage.
-Viridien ML Assignment – Phase 1 Mock API
+## Viridien ML Assignment – Phase 1 Mock API

+## Overview

-This project implements a mock customer support triage agent using FastAPI and LangGraph.
+This project is a simple customer support triage system built for the Viridien ML assignment.
+The goal was to demonstrate a clear, step-by-step workflow using LangGraph, rather than handling everything inside a single API function.

-The agent ingests a customer support ticket, extracts an order ID, classifies the issue, fetches order data, and drafts a response.
+The agent processes a support ticket by extracting an order ID, classifying the issue, fetching order details from mock data, drafting a reply, and finally passing the suggestion through a lightweight admin review step.

-🚀 Features

-FastAPI-based REST API

-Rule-based issue classification
+I intentionally kept the logic rule-based and the data mocked so that the behavior is easy to understand, test, and demonstrate.

+⸻

+## Design Approach

+Before writing any code, I first outlined the flow on paper:
+	1. A customer submits a support ticket
+	2. The assistant extracts an order ID from the text
+	3. The issue is classified using simple keyword rules
-Order lookup using mock data
+	4. Order details are fetched from mock data

-State-based agent workflow using LangGraph

-Drafted customer replies

-CI pipeline with passing tests
+	5. A reply is drafted for the customer
+	6. An admin step approves or flags the action

+Once the flow was clear, I implemented each step as a separate LangGraph node so that the shared state could move cleanly through the graph and remain inspectable at every stage.

-📁 Project Structure
+## Project Structure

 viridien-ml-assignment/
 ├── app/
-│   ├── main.py        # FastAPI app & routes
+│   ├── main.py        # FastAPI routes
-│   ├── state.py       # Pydantic state model
+│   ├── state.py       # Shared Pydantic state
-│   ├── nodes.py       # Agent node logic
+│   ├── nodes.py       # LangGraph node logic
-│   └── graph.py       # LangGraph workflow
+│   └── graph.py       # Graph definition and wiring
 ├── mock_data/
 │   ├── orders.json
 │   ├── issues.json